CroatianMeteorNetwork/RMS/Guides/rpi3_rtc_setup.md

 sudo apt-get remove ntp
 sudo apt-get install ntpdate
 ```
+The NTP daemon tended to corrupt the time on the RTC, so we have to remove it.
 After the NTP daemon has been removed, you can still sync the system clock using `ntpdate-debian` which you might add to /etc/rc.local as well (after the hwclock command though) – just in case there is an Internet connection available during boot.

 #### 7. Edit /etc/rc.local and add the hwclock command above the line that says `exit 0`: